robertacanton/PythonII_Week8/README.md

 - These notebooks can be run on SuperMike through OnDemand.
 - To open a Jupyter notebook, go to the "Interactive Apps" menu at the top and select "Jupyter Notebook".
 - A form will be displayed that asks for some information.
 For now, please use these options:
-    - Account: "hpc_icbio01"
+    - Account: Leave blank for now
     - Queue: "single"
     - Number of hours: 1
     - Number of nodes: 1
     - Bc Num Cores: 1
-- Note that these options will "charge" the account that I've set up for this class (hpc_icbio01).
+- Note that these options will "charge" an account for the time used to run the notebook.
 For the purposes of this class, there will never be a need to change the numer of nodes to more than 1.
 You may later need to increase the number of hours, but please only ask for as many hours as you will be actively working at a time.
 If you open a notebook during the time you've requested, you won't need to re-enter any of this information.
 If the time has expired, you will need to make another request for time.
 - If you've cloned this week's repository in your HPC account, it includes a file called "ExampleJupyterNotebook.ipynb" that you can open once you've started a Jupyter Notebook Server.
 - [OPTIONAL] If you end up wanting to work with Jupyter notebooks on your own computer, you can install it locally.
 Probably the most popular way to run Jupyter notebooks locally is by installing Anaconda (https://www.anaconda.com).